teziapp/connected-repo-starter-oRPC/README.md

 ### Observability

 - OpenTelemetry integration for tracing
-- Custom spans for tRPC errors
+- Custom spans for oRPC errors

 ## Adding New Features